Frobenius manifolds on orbits spaces: Coxeter groups

-In this section, we recall the standard reflection representations of irreducible finite Coxeter groups and review the construction of Frobenius manifolds on their orbit spaces.
-Then we apply theorem \ref{main thm} and give some examples.
+In this section, we recall the standard reflection representations of irreducible finite Coxeter groups and review the construction of natural Frobenius manifolds on their orbits space.
+Then we classify those having conjugate Frobenius manifold structures.
+Note that the conjugate Frobenius manifold structures will be rational and they are not known to be related to invariant theory of finite groups.